apache/trafficcontrol/docs/source/admin/traffic_portal/usingtrafficportal.rst

 Role management includes the ability to (where applicable):

-- view all :term:`Role`\ s
+- view all :term:`Roles`
 - create new :term:`Role`

-.. note:: :term:`Role`\ s cannot be deleted through the Traffic Portal UI
+.. note:: :term:`Roles` cannot be deleted through the Traffic Portal UI

 Other
 =====